davaya/jadn2/docs/im-summary.md

 express coordinate semantics by defining a datatype, for example:
 ```
 Coordinate = Record
-    1 latitude     Latitude
-    2 longitude    Longitude

-Latitude = Number [-90.0, 90.0]
+    1 latitude     Number [-90.0, 90.0]
-Longitude = Number (-180.0, 180.0]
+    2 longitude    Number (-180.0, 180.0]
 ```
 where **Record** and **Number** are datatypes built into an IM language.
-Record is a collection of values and Number is an atomic value, with semantics defined by the IM language and the designer's model.
+Record is a collection of values and Number is an atomic value, each with semantics defined by the IM language and the designer's model.
-The Coordinate data type specifies what values a variable of type Coordinate may have, but not how it is implemented or what operations, such as computing the distance between two Coordinates, it supports.
+The Coordinate data type specifies what values a variable of type Coordinate may have (its value space), but not the operations, such as computing the distance between two points, a Coordinate object supports.

-A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object** containing two IEEE 754 floating point values somewhere, but details of the object aside from those two values is irrelevant.
+A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object** containing two floating point variables somewhere, but details of the object aside from its value and equality with other object values is immaterial.
 The **lexical mapping** used for message I/O is the key to interoperability.
-The single Coordinate value can be serialized, for example, using at least three different dialects of XML, four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals using degrees-minutes-seconds format instead of decimal degrees in all formats.
+A single Coordinate value can be serialized, for example, using at least three different dialects of XML, four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals using degrees-minutes-seconds format instead of decimal degrees in all formats.
-All of these messages carry the identical information value and are equivalent.
+All of these messages carry the identical value and are equivalent.
-And as above, the motivation for information modeling is to enable message design based on information requirements, not the merits of any particular message format.
+And as above, the motivation for information modeling is not the quantity or merits of different message formats, but to enable message design based on information requirements regardless of format.

 ```
 XML: